5 Causes of Graves’ Disease and 5 Solutions for It

 Conventional Treatment for Graves’ Disease

-Conventional medicine is only focused on treating symptoms, not on getting to the root cause of the disease.
+Conventional medicine only focuses on treating symptoms, not on getting to the root cause of the disease.
 Medications, radiation, and surgery only treat the overactive thyroid gland in hopes of reducing symptoms of the disease.
-In order to truly solve the problem and repair your thyroid and immune system, you must take a functional medicine approach and find the underlying cause of the imbalance.
-I personally tried two out of three of these treatments, and it’s honestly my only regret in life.
+In order to truly address the condition and repair your thyroid and immune system, I recommend a functional medicine approach to help find the underlying cause of the imbalance.
+I personally tried two out of three of these conventional treatments, and it’s my biggest regret in life.
 Please do not make the same mistake I did.

 Propylthiouracil (PTU) is an antithyroid drug that interferes with the production of thyroid hormones.
-Simply Google these medications and you will see a long list of dangerous side effects, one being the destruction of your liver.
-I took PTU when I had Graves’, and that’s exactly what happened to me.
-I was confined to bed rest until my liver healed, which nearly cost me my life and medical school.
+If you look at these medications on a search engine, you will see a long list of dangerous side effects, one being the destruction of your liver.
+I took PTU when I had Graves’, which devasted my liver.
+I was confined to bed rest until my liver healed.
+It nearly cost me my life and medical school.

-Methamazole is another antithyroid drug administered for hyperthyroidism.
-As a result, this drug can actually cause hypothyroidism, requiring the careful monitoring of TSH and Free T4 levels.
+Methimazole is another antithyroid drug administered for hyperthyroidism.
+This drug can actually result in hypothyroidism, requiring the careful monitoring of TSH and Free T4 levels.
 Side effects include rash, hair loss, vertigo, jaundice, aplastic anemia, lupus-like syndrome, and hepatitis.

 This approach uses a large dose of radioactive iodine (I-131) to permanently destroy thyroid gland cells.
-After this procedure, you are destined to a life of manufactured thyroid hormone medication.
-After getting toxic hepatitis from the PTU, I had no choice other than to do this treatment myself.
+After this procedure, you must use thyroid hormone medication for the rest of your life.
+After getting toxic hepatitis from the PTU, there was no choice other than to do this treatment myself.
 I truly believe that if I had discovered functional medicine sooner, I would have been able to reverse my condition and save my thyroid from destruction as I have done with numerous patients in my clinic.

 When antithyroid medications and radioactive treatments are not viable options, doctors may recommend a partial thyroidectomy, which is when part of the thyroid gland is surgically removed.
 This is actually the option I recommend as a last resort if someone is not able to reverse their hyperthyroidism using a functional medicine approach.